- Optimizely X Full Stack

 - Decide how to implement datafile synchronization

-There is no one right answer for managing the datafile because every application has different implementation and performance constraints.
-We recommend evaluating these options and then standardizing on your approach to datafile management by building your own wrapper around our SDKs.
+There is no right answer for managing the datafile because every application has different implementation and performance constraints.
+We recommend evaluating these options and standardizing your approach to datafile management by building your own wrapper around our SDKs.
 This wrapper can also capture other context-specific options like event dispatching and logging.

 Understanding the tradeoffs